jimasp/behave-vsc/README.md

 - A [behave-conformant](https://behave.readthedocs.io/en/stable/gherkin.html) directory structure:

   - A single `features` folder (lowercase by default).
-You don't have to call it "features" (read on), but behave requires that you have a folder called `steps`.
+You don't have to call it "features" (read on), but behave requires that you have a folder called `steps` (lowercase).

   - If you have an `environment.py` file, then it must be at the same level as the `steps` folder (as shown in the examples below).